kagningemma/RNAseq-data-Re-analyses-demo/README.md

-# RNAseq-data-Re-analyses-demo
+# RNAseq-data-re-analysis
-The aim was to practice analysis of RNAseq differential expression datasets
+The aim was to re-analyze published RNAseq differential expression dataset for comparison of gene expression between two kind of stem cells.
+The data was originally published in the paper